yuvalkatzir/Anomaly-Detector/README.md

 # Anomaly-Detector
-An anomaly detector for a class project
+A basic anomaly detector for a class project